divusree/doc_classification_model/README.md

 print(response.json())
 ```

-NB: the web server might not be available at all times.
+NB: the web server might not be available at all times, this is also not production ready.